Manu’s Menu

 Decorations

-1. Melt the sugar in the water over a medium fire and let it become a medium dark amber.
+1. Melt the sugar in the water over medium heat and let it become a medium dark amber.

-2. Insert a toothpick in each hazelnut and dip them in the caramel, then keep them upside-down to drain the excess caramel, until it solidifies.
+2. Insert a toothpick into each hazelnut and dip them in the caramel, then keep them upside-down to drain the excess caramel until it solidifies.

-3. Remove the toothpick and put the caramel coated hazelnut on top of the set panna cotta.
+3. Remove the toothpick and place the caramel-coated hazelnut on top of the set panna cotta.

 Share